Master of Science in Cancer Biology

 Program Description

-The MS program in Cancer Biology offers a strong didactic and laboratory curriculum in cancer biology with a major focus on molecular oncology.
-Our goal is to provide intensive research training for students who are interested in a career in academia, medicine, industry, or related careers in which first-hand research experience is an asset.
-Research interests in the Department of Oncology are diverse and dynamic, allowing students to choose from a broad spectrum of topics for their research thesis.
-Students are encouraged to attend weekly departmental seminars, Grand Rounds presentations and annual symposia.
-These regular interactions between students and faculty help our students develop oral communication and collaboration skills for future success.
+The MS program in Cancer Biology offers a strong didactic and laboratory curriculum in cancer biology with a focus on molecular oncology.
+Our goal is to provide intensive research training for students who are interested in a career in academia, medicine, industry, or related careers for which first-hand research experience is an asset.
+Research interests in the Department of Oncology are diverse and dynamic, allowing students to choose from a broad range of topics for their research thesis.
+Students are expected to attend regular departmental seminars and present their research at the annual Cancer Biology Graduate Symposium to develop oral communication and collaboration skills important for future success.

 Degree Requirements

 The master's degree in Cancer Biology is offered under Plan A only.
-A minimum of 30 credits, eight of which must be from thesis research, and the completion of an original research project are required to receive a MS degree.
-The coursework includes 17 credits of compulsory courses and 5 credits of elective courses (listed below).
+A minimum of 30 credits, eight of which must be from thesis research, and the completion of an original research project and a thesis are required to receive a MS degree.
+The coursework includes 19 credits of compulsory courses and 3 credits of elective courses (listed below).
 A minimum GPA of 3.0 must be maintained throughout the MS program.
 Students should select an advisor and committee as early as possible in the second semester of year 1 to begin full time thesis research.
-Students should strive to publish one peer-reviewed paper as first or second author to demonstrate the quality of their research.
+Students should strive to publish one peer-reviewed paper as first or second author.

 Plan A Curriculum (Total 30 cr.)

-CB 7210 Fundamentals of Cancer Biology (3 cr.)
-Winter semester only
+CB 7220 Molecular Biology of Cancer Development (4 cr.)
+Winter Semester only

 CB 7500 MS Biostatistics (2 cr.)
 Winter semester only